fivera/magn-html5-drag-and-drop-media-uploader/readme.txt

 images to WP posts.
 This is an innovative way to upload your images to WordPress and save time.

 How was the old process?
-- Create a new post
+1. Create a new post
-- Click on the Upload Image icon
+1. Click on the Upload Image icon
-- Let's wait for the popup to appear
+1. Let's wait for the popup to appear
-- Click on the Upload button
+1. Click on the Upload button
-- Choose the image in your hard drive or remote url
+1. Choose the image in your hard drive or remote url
-- Click on Accept
+1. Click on Accept
-- Click on Insert into Post option
+1. Click on Insert into Post option

 How it works with Magn WP Drag and Drop Upload?
-- Create a new post
+1. Create a new post
-- Drag and drop your image
+1. Drag and drop your image

 Easy, right?

 Here is a list of features:
-- Automagically insert the image in a desired format into the post editor.
+1. Automagically insert the image in a desired format into the post editor.
-- Creates an attachment for the post you are intersting the image on.
+1. Creates an attachment for the post you are intersting the image on.
-- Support multiple files at once (just drag and drop multiple images to the WordPress admin panel and voila!)
+1. Support multiple files at once (just drag and drop multiple images to the WordPress admin panel and voila!)

--
+Wish list
+1. Change file name on the fly.
+1. Improve ALT and filename management.

 == Installation ==